kaushik12/networks-project/Readme.md

     ## [1] "Mean Out-Degree:  7.1846"

 It is a bit strange and interesting that the Avg.
-In and Out Degrees match perfectly.We then plot the degree distribution in the log-log scale to see if it is linear denoting a scale-free distribution.
+In and Out Degrees match perfectly.
+We then plot the degree distribution in the log-log scale to see if it is linear denoting a scale-free distribution.

 ![](Readme_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-19-1.png)